pjpardun/sinusoidal-regression-yuba-river/README.md

 # Sinusoidal Regression - Yuba River

 ## About
-A Python Jupyter Notebook showcasing urllib for web scraping, pandas and numpy for data wrangling, and scipy for Sinusoidal Regression of the daily maximum temperatures of the Yuba River read from the US Geological Survey (USGS) National Water Information System (NWIS) Web Interface (https://waterdata.usgs.gov/nwis/inventory/?site_no=11417500):
+A Python Jupyter Notebook showcasing 1.) urllib for web scraping, 2.) pandas/numpy for data wrangling, and 3.) scipy for Sinusoidal Regression of the daily maximum temperatures of the [Yuba River](https://en.wikipedia.org/wiki/Yuba_River) covering 5 years (2000-2005) read from the [US Geological Survey (USGS) National Water Information System (NWIS) Web Interface] (https://waterdata.usgs.gov/nwis/inventory/?site_no=11417500):
 ![USGS NWIS WI Link image.](https://github.com/pjpardun/sinusoidal-regression-yuba-river/blob/master/images/usgs-nwis-wi.jpg)

 It produces visualization of datapoints and regressions, coefficient of determination statistic, and minimum and maximum dates and temperatures during a forecasted period.